jack825ma/Optimal-Procurement/README.md

 `python main.py --setting=mechanisms/mechanism.py`

 ## Trained Models
 We provide the pre-trained models we used in our experiments.
 Models are run for 10000 iterations with seller costs drawn from $U_{[0,1]}$.
-The corresponding model for a setting can be found in `runs/setting/model_10000`.
+The corresponding model for a setting can be found in `runs/setting/model_iter` where `iter` is the desired iteration.
+Models for settings 2x1, 3x1, and 2x2 are TBA.